-We consider transactional email to be one of the most crucial touch points you have with your customers.
-Because of this, we take very seriously our responsibility to make sure these emails get to the inbox quickly and reliably.
-In order to maintain our high level of reliability and deliverability, we continually monitor the platform to make sure that the type of email that is sent and received follows a set of guidelines based on our experience and certain requirements set by internet service providers.
+We take our responsibility of sending your business-critical application emails seriously.
+In order to maintain our high level of reliability, time to inbox, and deliverability, we continually monitor the type of email that is sent and received with the Postmark platform.
+This monitoring ensures that the messages on our infrastructure follow a set of guidelines based on our experience and certain requirements set by internet service providers.

 So how do we define messages that are a good fit for Postmark?
 Our guidelines broadly fit into two main principles, outlined below.

 We define transactional email as email triggered by some kind of user action.
+These messages can be sent through Transactional Message Streams.
 This includes, but isn’t limited to, emails such as:

 - Welcome emails